Persib Bandung: Early professional league era and resurgence (1994–2014)

 Persib entered the professional era of Indonesian football by becoming the champions of the inaugural 1994–95 Liga Indonesia Premier Division, defeating Petrokimia Putra 1–0 in the final.
 This achievement qualified Persib for the 1995 Asian Club Championship, where they reached the quarter-finals before being eliminated.
 Coach Indra Thohir was named AFC Coach of the Year.

 The following years were marked by mixed results.
 The club struggled to match its early success and went through multiple coaching changes.
 In 2003, Persib finished in the bottom two of the Premier Division and only avoided relegation due to a restructuring of the league system, followed by frequent managerial changes and inconsistent results.
 By the late 2000s, performances improved, with Persib finishing 3rd in the 2008–09 Indonesia Super League under Jaya Hartono.

 Jaya Hartono, Persib's head coach in the 2008–09 Indonesia Super League.

-In 2009, the club’s management structure changed significantly with the establishment of PT Persib Bandung Bermartabat, separating the team from municipal government funding in response to national regulations on state budgets for football clubs.
+In 2009, the club's management structure changed significantly with the establishment of PT Persib Bandung Bermartabat, separating the team from municipal government funding in response to national regulations on state budgets for football clubs.

-Between 2012-2014, constant changes were made to the team.
+Between 2012 and 2014, constant changes were made to the team.
 In 2012, Persib hired former player Djadjang Nurdjaman as head coach, and under his leadership the club steadily regained competitiveness.
 In 2013, Persib also changed its home base from Siliwangi Stadium to Si Jalak Harupat Stadium, due to stadium standard requirements.
 In 2014, Persib obtained a professional club license from the government of Indonesia.
 The changes came to fruition, culminated in Persib winning the 2014 Indonesia Super League, their first national title in nearly two decades, by defeating Persipura Jayapura in the final.
 Striker Ferdinand Sinaga was named the Best Player of the season.

 As 2014 champions, Persib qualified for the 2015 AFC Champions League play-offs under interim coach Emral Abus, who replaced Djadjang Nurdjaman on the bench due to licensing requirements.
 After being eliminated by Hà Nội T&T, the club entered the 2015 AFC Cup, reaching the Round of 16, before losing to Kitchee SC.
-With the 2015 Indonesia Super League cancelled due to conflict between the government and the PSSI, Persib instead competed in the inaugural President’s Cup, which they won.
+With the 2015 Indonesia Super League cancelled due to conflict between the government and the PSSI, Persib instead competed in the inaugural President's Cup, which they won.